Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 The data required extensive cleaning and processing to get tot this point.
 The script which executes all of the cleaning can be found at '/src/JoinAndClean.py' in this repository.

 Although first-half statistics for over 25,000 NBA games were collected, the pre-game point spread was only found for approximately the last 16,500 games.
-The decision was made to only use the games with the pre-game point spread because if the features importance.
-When used as a single feature to predict which team scores more points in the second half, the pre-game point spread was the most powerful predictor, as shown below:
+When used as a single feature in an un-tuned logistic regression to predict which team scores more points in the second half, the pre-game point spread was the most powerful predictor, as shown below.
+Hence, the decision was made to only use the games with the pre-game point spread because if the feature's importance.

 <p align="center">
 <img src="images/features.png">